emadpres/labeling-machine/README.md

 (venv)$ flask initdb  # initialize the database for the first time (venv)$ flask run     # run the WebApp
+# The webapp will be running on http://127.0.0.1:5000 by default
 ```

+If you want to make the server visible to externals (i.e., accepting connection from all network adapters): `(venv)$ flask run --host=0.0.0.0`

 ## Customizing the Project
 Please follow steps below for customizing the project to your needs.
 For all steps I already implemented a sample showcase.
 If something is not clear, make sure to open an [issue](https://github.com/emadpres/labeling-machine/issues).